ftahas/ftahas.github.io/_posts/2025-02-10-brachistochrone.md

 ---

 The Brachistochrone curve is the fastest descent from point A to point B of a body subject to a gravitational force.
-It comes from the Ancient Greek word  \textit{brákhistos khrónos} (shortest time).
+It comes from the Ancient Greek word  $$\textit{brákhistos khrónos}$$ (shortest time).
 The description of the problem is the following.
 Consider two points A and B on a plane with a gravitational field acting in the $$\hat{y}$$ direction.
 A body is released from point A and will follow curve $S$ from point A to point B due to the gravitational force.
 What curve minimizes the time from A to B?
 See figure bellow.

 <div class="row justify-content-sm-center">